PrestaShop/docs/src/content/1.7/testing/_index.md

 In the `tests` folder, you will find:

-- unit tests
+- Unit tests
-- integration tests
+- Integration tests
-- web acceptance tests
+- Web acceptance tests

 ##### Unit tests